NateAGeek/MyObsidianMind/Computer Science/Languages/Rust/Macros.md

 ## proc_macro
 Take in a series of TokenStreams, a ATS tree, or operations that a struct or impl is going to run.
 Then we need to returned an altered TokenStreams on how we want generate this code.
+**Syn**
+Is a really useful library that helps break out TokenStreams into a more manageable tree structure.

 ## cargo-expand
 A really nice tool that will expand macros